Aceinna/docs_openrtk/intro.rst

 and the extension configures VS Code to include easy access to compilation, code download, JTAG debug, IMU and GNSS data logging as well as OpenRTK platform updates and news.
 A developer website called Aceinna Navigation Studio (ANS) includes additional support tools including a GUI for controlling, plotting and managing data files logged by your Custom RTK/IMU module.
+About OpenIMU, you can refer to `Aceinna OpenIMU Developer Manual <https://openimu.readthedocs.io/en/latest/>`_.

 .. image:: media/Overview.png